Skip to content

 status: done

-Fixtures: pretending in place of side effects
+Fixtures: replace side effects

 yaml